OpenEmojiBattler/open-emoji-battler/README.md

 ## Introduction

-Open Emoji Battler is a decentralized blockchain game, owned by the community, running on-chain.
+**Open Emoji Battler** is a decentralized blockchain game, owned by the community, running on-chain.
 This game is implemented in Rust, built into Wasm, and ran in blockchains and web frontend.
-There is no central server, and the web frontend can be hosted on IPFS.
+There is no central server, and the web frontend can be hosted on [IPFS](https://github.com/ipfs/ipfs).

-For the on-chain part, we initially started to build this game as an independent chain with blockchain framework Substrate, but now we also have a smart-contract implementation using Ink.
+For the on-chain part, we initially started to build this game as an independent chain with blockchain framework [Substrate](https://github.com/paritytech/substrate), but now we also have a smart-contract implementation using [ink!](https://github.com/paritytech/ink).
 Both implementations share the most codebase with minor differences.

-The strategic gameplay is inspired by auto battler games, mainly Hearthstone Battlegrounds.
+The strategic gameplay is inspired by [auto battler](https://en.wikipedia.org/wiki/Auto_battler) games, mainly Hearthstone Battlegrounds.
 Build your deck using emojis, and defeat other players!

 ## Vision